Near Vertical Startup During International Relocation

 • Coordinating a phased construction approach in two major areas of the U.S. plant

-• Combining assets from multiple packaging lines into one line in order to conserve floor space
+• Combining assets from multiple packaging lines into one line to conserve floor space, which involved identifying and integrating any new equipment and conveyors needed

 Construction in the Facility During Operation

-To help the engineering manager minimize impact on the U.S. plant during the relocation, Polytron:
+To help the engineering manager minimize impact on the U.S. plant during the relocation, our team:

 • Consulted with personnel to understand the requirements of working in its production facility

-• Enclosed the construction area and established GMP procedures for contractors to follow
+• Enclosed the construction area and established good manufacturing practices (GMP) for contractors to follow

 • Phased work for minimal impact on production

-As part of the move, the engineering manager wanted to resolve ingredient delivery issues so they were eliminated in the new combined lines.
-Polytron helped achieve this objective by working with plant personnel and process vendors.
+As part of the move, the engineering manager wanted to resolve ingredient delivery issues.
+We helped achieve this objective by working with plant personnel and process vendors.
 Vendor management services ensured equipment specifications were met, including implementation of safety features required for the Canadian equipment to be compliant with U.S. regulations.

-Vendor management also helped the engineering manager facilitate near vertical startup.
-As part of combining the Canadian and U.S. lines, Polytron modeled a new batch deck that included four mixers, liquid ingredient, dry ingredient, manual adds, and discharge conveyor.
+Vendor management also helped the engineering manager facilitate a near vertical startup.
+As part of combining the Canadian and U.S. lines, we modeled a new batch deck that included four mixers, liquid ingredients, dry ingredients, manual adds, and discharge conveyors.

-Using PolySimsm, a proprietary modeling and emulation tool, the team pre-tested PLC and HMI processes, getting everyone – including vendors – on the same page and reducing startup time by approximately 25%.
+Using PolySimsm, a proprietary modeling and emulation tool, the team pre-tested PLC programs and HMI applications, getting everyone – including vendors – on the same page and reducing startup time by approximately 25 percent.

 Trusting Polytron’s Approach

-Ultimately, Polytron’s conceptual planning enabled a big picture perspective – a five to ten year vision – for production in a number of sites – from actual execution of each project to delivering the overall business plan.
+Ultimately, our conceptual planning enabled a big picture perspective – a five-to-ten-year vision for production at a number of sites, which included everything from actual execution of each project to delivering the overall business plan.

 Download this resource now